longturn/freeciv21/docs/Modding/Rulesets/Effects/Nation_Intelligence.rst

                    the user interface.
   ``Diplomacy``    Diplomatic agreements such as Peace, Alliance, and shared
                    vision.
-  ``Infra Points`` Infrastructure points.
-Not yet shown in the user interface.
   ``Gold``         The amount of gold in the treasury.
   ``Government``   The other player's government.
   ``History``      The history accumulated by a player.
 Not yet shown in the user